jdorn/js-form-validator/README.md

 Unlike most validation libraries out there,
 JS Form Validator doesn't make any assumptions about how your code is structured or how/when you run validation.
-It relies heavily on configuration over convention.
+It relies heavily on configuration over convention and as a result can easily be integrated into existing projects.

 JS Form Validator is javascript framework agnostic.
 It will work fine without a framework and can also take advantage of MooTools, jQuery, etc. if desired.

+Check out example.html for a fully working demonstration.

 Configuration
 ===================